MVKB Logo

 Fonts are served by Adobe Fonts which I chose simply because they offer all the fonts I needed.

 Most of the typefaces you see here are part of the Proxima Soft family.
-I fell in love with the regular width as I was researching typefaces to use for Neue, and it has since worked its way into the MVKB brand.
-Large titles use the Extra Condensed variant, smaller titles and labels Condensed.
+I fell in love with the regular width as I was researching typefaces to use for Neue double-shot legends in collaboration with GMK, and it has since worked its way into the MVKB brand.
+Large titles use the Extra Condensed variant, smaller titles and labels use Condensed.

-To add at least a hint of variety (can't have polaroids without a handwritten note on them), I arrived at Felt Tip Roman after doing some research.
-It's a modern take on a handwritten font and I really like the clear rhythm of the letters, and it's also designed by Mark Simonson, who I've been a fan of for a long time.
+To add a hint of variety, I arrived at Felt Tip Roman after doing some research.
+It’s a modern take on a handwritten font and I really like the clear rhythm of the letters.
+Just like Proxima Soft, it’s designed by Mark Simonson, who I’ve been a fan of for a long time.